jihdeh/authy/README.md

 # authy
-Extra layer of authentication using authy with react. p.s Still Buggy
+Extra layer of authentication using authy with react.

+Download the Authy app from app store or google play.